Skip to main content Skip to main content

 Precautionary saving rises with TWO things: the variance of expected income AND the degree of concavity (technically, the third derivative of utility, called prudence).
 A household facing 20 percent income variance with high prudence saves dramatically more than the same household facing 5 percent variance.
 This is why portfolio cash buffers should grow when career or business income becomes lumpier -- not because returns on cash improved, but because the wedge between expected utility and utility of expected wealth widened.

 Jensen's inequality is also why the risk-free rate is structurally lower than the expected return on risky assets.
 Concave-utility investors will pay a premium for certainty -- that premium is the equity risk premium.
-Without Jensen, there is no reason a riskless Treasury yield should sit below the expected return on stocks; with Jensen, that gap is mathematically required.
+Without Jensen, there is no reason a riskless Treasury yield should sit below the expected return on stocks; with Jensen, a positive gap follows naturally from risk aversion.
+Treat the DIRECTION as theory and the SIZE as an open empirical question — the observed premium is famously larger than curvature alone predicts (the Mehra-Prescott 'equity premium puzzle'), because the premium compensates covariance with bad times, not concavity by itself.

 Sit with the ideas.